 To estimate the cost of your RISE personal loan with different repayment schedules, check out WalletHub’s free personal loan calculator.

 RISE does verify income for personal loan applicants to confirm that people can repay what they borrow, but it does not disclose a minimum income requirement.
 You also have to meet other RISE requirements to be considered, such as be at least 18 years old and be a US citizen or permanent resident or immigration visa holder.
-You have a good chance of getting approved if you meet all of these requirements.… read full answer
+You have a good chance of getting approved if you meet all of these requirements.

-RISE does not disclose a specific credit score needed to get a personal loan, unlike many personal loan providers.
+RISE does not specify a minimum credit score requirement to get a personal loan, unlike many personal loan providers.
 Although there isn't a specified RISE credit score requirement, RISE will consider people who have bad credit, according to customer service.
-Most other lenders' credit score requirements for personal loans range between 585 and 700.… read full answer
+Most other lenders' credit score requirements for personal loans range between 585 and 700.

 You can get RISE personal loan pre-approval through the RISE website.
 RISE pre-approval allows you to see your odds of approval for a personal loan from RISE, as well as your potential interest rate, and the process will have no impact on your credit score.